tableau/mobile-app-bootstrap-cordova/README.md

 <a name="issues"/>
 # Known Issues

-1. The sample app does not yet have code that provides user authentication support on the Android platform.
+1. The sample app does not yet have code that provides connect client support (i.e. "keep me signed in") on the Android platform.

 2. The 'View Data' option in tooltip overrides the current view of the app.
 To avoid this issue, disable the tooltip by appending the parameter `:tooltip=n` to the end of the viz URLs.